Upgrade Cash Rewards Card Review

 What we like

-APRs on credit lines are fixed, which may be way awesomer than the variable rates most credit cards charge.
-But it all depends on the rate you're approved for.
+Offers a fixed APR on balances, which may be way awesomer than the variable rates most credit cards charge... or not.
+It all depends on the rate you're approved for.

 Nabbing the lowest rates requires setting up autopay.
 Worth it!
 And not just to qualify for a lower APR, but also to build up a good record of on-time payments.